carmls/datasets/README.md

 * Siyao Peng, Yang Liu, Yilun Zhu, Austin Blodgett, Yushi Zhao, and Nathan Schneider. "[A Corpus of Adpositional Supersenses for Mandarin Chinese](https://www.aclweb.org/anthology/2020.lrec-1.733)."
 In Proceedings of The 12th Language Resources and Evaluation Conference, pp. 5986-5994.
 2020.
 * Jakob Prange and Nathan Schneider. "[Draw *mir* a sheep: a supersense-based analysis of German case and adposition semantics](https://doi.org/10.1007/s13218-021-00712-y)." _KI-Künstliche Intelligenz_ 35(291–306).
 2021.
 * Nathan Schneider, Jena D. Hwang, Vivek Srikumar, Jakob Prange, Austin Blodgett, Sarah Moeller, Aviram Stern, Adi Shalev, and Omri Abend. "[Comprehensive Supersense Disambiguation of English Prepositions and Possessives](http://aclweb.org/anthology/P18-1018)."
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 185-196.
 2018.
 * Aryaman Arora, Aryaman Arora, Nitin Venkateswaran, and Nathan Schneider. "[MASALA: Modelling and Analysing the Semantics of Adpositions in Linguistic Annotation of Hindi](https://aclanthology.org/2022.lrec-1.612)."
-In Proceedings of The 13th Language Resources and Evaluation Conference, pp. 5696–5704.
+In Proceedings of The Thirteenth Language Resources and Evaluation Conference, pp. 5696–5704.
+2022.
+* Maitrey Metha and Vivek Srikumar. "[Verifying Annotation Agreement without Multiple Experts: A Case Study with Gujarati SNACS](https://aclanthology.org/2023.findings-acl.696)."
+In Findings of the Association for Computational Linguistics: ACL 2023, pp. 10941-10958.
+2023.
+* Daniel Chen and Mans Hulden. "[My Case, For an Adposition: Lexical Polysemy of Adpositions and Case Markers in Finnish and Latin](https://aclanthology.org/2022.lrec-1.279)".
+In Proceedings of the Thirteenth Language Resources and Evaluation Conference, pp. 2610-2616.
 2022.